wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 For my projects, I notify users when I'm collecting data and what I'm collecting.
 I also make sure that I'm not collecting any personal information.
-For most projects I add a switch in the configuration, so I can toggle collection of prompts and response.
+For most projects I add a switch in the configuration so I can toggle collection of prompts and response.
 I enable the switch on a separate environment and only collect data for a limited time.

-It's limiting what I can achieve with the data, but it's a good compromise between collecting data that I don't want to see and improving the application.
+It's limiting what I can achieve with the this approach, but it's a good compromise between respecting the privacy of the users and collecting enough data to get them the best product possible.

+There's another reason why you should limit your data collection efforts.
 Most of the data that you'll get from production doesn't add value for testing, so it's better to target your collection efforts as much as possible.

 With that in mind, let's look at enabling telemetry collection in Semantic Kernel.